YiDingg/YiDingg/Electronics/An Example of Miller Effect of CE Stage.md

-# An Example of Miller Effect of Common-Emitter Stage
+# An Example of Miller Effect in Common-Emitter Stage

 > [!Note|style:callout|label:Infor]
 Initially published at 23:13 on 2025-04-29 in Beijing.